Frequently Asked Questions (FAQ)

 There are many ways you can give to the Park District.
 We welcome financial donations or gifts of time through our volunteer program.

 Yes.
 Three Rivers Park District gift cards can be used to purchase any service, program, or merchandise item at most Park District facilities that accept credit cards.
-Gift cards can be purchased at the Park District Administrative Center, Hyland Ski & Snowboard Area, golf facilities, nature centers and most visitor centers.
+Gift cards can be purchased at the Park District Administrative Center, Hyland Hills Ski Area, golf facilities, nature centers and most visitor centers.
 For more information or to purchase gift cards by phone, call 763.559.9000.

 Yes.
 Certain trails are designated for horseback riding.
 Riders age 12 and older must have a horse trail pass.